Tony Albert: Awards and commissions

+In 2012, Albert became the first Aboriginal Australian official war artist, and was the first artist to be attached to the Regional Surveillance Force of the Australian Army's North West Mobile Unit (NORFORCE).
+He trained with the new army recruits at Kangaroo Flats Training Area south of Darwin.

 In 2014 Albert won first prize in the National Aboriginal & Torres Strait Islander Art Award with his work We can be Heroes, prompted by the 2012 shooting by police of two Aboriginal teenagers in Kings Cross.
 Albert's was the first photographic work to win the prize.

 In 2015, Albert was commissioned by the City of Sydney to create Yininmadyemi - Thou didst let fall, a public work for Hyde Park, Sydney.
 The work serves as a memorial to Aboriginal military history and features four large upright bullets and shell casings.

-He was the Archibald Prize finalist in 2016 and 2017.
+In 2016 and 2017, Albert's self-portraits were finalists in the Archibald Prize.

 Exhibitions

-Albert's work has been the subject of nine solo exhibitions and over fifty group exhibitions.
+Albert's work has been the subject of several solo exhibitions and over 50 group exhibitions.

+In mid-2012, his work featured in the 2nd National Indigenous Art Triennial: unDISCLOSED at the National Gallery of Australia in Canberra.

-In June 2024, Albert's work Crop Circles In Yoga #5 as well as his large-scale artwork BEAM ME UP The Art of Abduction were exhibited in Melbourne's Federation Square as part of 'The Blak Infinite' program at the 2024 RISING: festival in Melbourne.
+In June 2024, Albert's work Crop Circles In Yoga #5 as well as his large-scale artwork BEAM ME UP The Art of Abduction were exhibited in Melbourne's Federation Square as part of "The Blak Infinite" program at the 2024 RISING: festival in Melbourne.